PhD, Sociology, Princeton University

 BA, Biology and Psychology, Mercer University (Magna Cum Laude)

-Mark VanLandingham, PhD is the Thomas C. Keller Professor at Tulane University.
+Mark J. VanLandingham, PhD is the Thomas C. Keller Professor at Tulane University.

-VanLandingham and Dr. Katherine Andrinopoulos co-teach the introductory course to the IHD program each fall, GCHB 6340 Health Problems of Developing Societies.
+Professor VanLandingham and Dr. Katherine Andrinopoulos co-teach the introductory course to the IHSD program each fall, IHSD 6340 Health Problems of Developing Societies.
+Dr. V teaches SBPS 7340 Population Mobility and Health in the spring.

-Regarding research, he directs Tulane's Center for Studies of Displaced Populations (CSDP).
+Regarding research, Dr. VanLandingham directs Tulane's Center for Studies of Displaced Populations (CSDP).
 He currently leads teams focusing on rural-to-urban migration within Southeast Asia; disaster recovery; and acculturation, health and well-being among Vietnamese immigrants in the United States.
 His recent book, Weathering Katrina, focuses on these latter two topics.

 His office is 2228 Tidewater.